Sarah Giammarino

 Poco is a CKC registered Australian Cattle Dog.
 Yes that’s the same breed as a Blue Heeler!

 Dolly was adopted from the rescue group, PB&Chi who rescued her from Los Angeles.
 I got her at approximately 1 year of age.
-She was born in 2015.
+She was born in 2015 and passed due to cancer in July 2025.

 I chose a "pit bull" type dog because I wanted to rescue a dog and there are many Pit bull type dogs to choose from.
-I looked for a 1 year old dog that was good with my kids and dog, could stay in a crate home alone, and had a good enough body conformation to play dog sports with me.
+I looked for a 1 year old dog that was good with my kids, other dog, and could stay in a crate home alone.

 Vegas (female Belgian Shepherd mix)